 I will speak about Japan in more detail in my Travel very soon.
-Today, it’s about their healthy lifestyle that convinced me to follow them.
+Today, it’s about the healthy lifestyle that convinced me to follow them.

 Now, being born and brought up in Malaysia, if there was one thing that I really missed the most, are the varieties of green vegetables that you cannot easily get in the UK.

 I was lucky enough to stay at the Somerset Apartment in Tokyo ( located in front of the Tokyo Tower) my neighbour was Maruetsu, a supermarket.
-This was very exciting to me.
+This was very exciting for me.
 Because I love food and love cooking.
-I saw myself at Maruetsu atleast 3 times a week!
-My favourite aisle – you guessed right – the last section, lots and lots of vegetables especially the GREEN kind, both fresh and fermented.
+I saw myself at Maruetsu at least 3 times a week!
+My favourite aisle – you guessed right – the last section, lots and lots of vegetables especially the Green kind, both fresh and fermented.
 I went mad on it!
 Each day was a luxury for me.
 I was swimming in green!

-Every meal consisted of atleast 2 varieties of vegetables, kimchi, miso and a serving of fish or meat accompanied with rice.
-Still there was more goodness on the plate because of its fresh ingredients and it was home cooked.
+Every meal consisted of at least 2 varieties of vegetables, kimchi, miso and a serving of fish or meat accompanied by rice.
+Still, there was more goodness on the plate because of its fresh ingredients and it was home cooked.
 I soon found myself adapting really well cooking Japanese dinners – no, not Sushi or Tempura.
-In fact, I ate Sushi once at Ropponggi with my friends and Tempura twice, in Tokyo and Kyoto in all that 5 months I was in Japan!
+In fact, I ate Sushi once at Roppongi with my friends and Tempura twice, in Tokyo and Kyoto in all that 5 months I was in Japan!
 That’s how much home cooking I did all along the stay, which I am very proud to admit.

 I enjoyed eating healthy and fell in love with the idea of my health healing.
 I fell in love with me.